Laura-fr/Deliveroo-Frontend/README.md

 # Deliveroo

-This is a simple copy of a Deliveroo restaurant page made with react.
+A simple copy of a Deliveroo restaurant page with some nice features, and all this is made with react.

 ## Features

+- Display the restaurant menu
-- Add a new item in the cart
+- Add a new item in the cart from the items
-- Remove and detelete an item from the cart
+- Remove and delete an item from the cart
+- Calculate the cart's result

 ## Commands